ticketmaster-api-staging/ticketmaster-api-staging.github.io/products-and-docs/sdks/presence-sdk/index.md

 {% capture Android_analytics %}
 For tracking user activity in the Presence SDK a separate class PresenceEventAnalytics is provided that lists all the user actions that are notified via local broadcast manager notifications together with the payload data.

-Notification Events – You can observe these notifications to receive udpates from Presence SDK.
+Notification Events – You can observe these notifications to receive updates from Presence SDK.

 {% highlight java %}
 public static final class Action {